 Ontario Power Generation Inc.

 Rosatom group of companies (Rosatom Overseas, TVEL, Rusatom Services, AtomstroyExport, Novobirisk Chemicals Concentrates Plant)

 Town of Ajax

 Town of Grimsby

-- Counsel to Henvey Inlet First Nation in the development of an on-reserve 300 MW wind generation project and transmission line on Henvey Inlet First Nation lands and other reserve and traditional territory.
+- Advised Henvey Inlet First Nation on the development of an on-reserve 300 MW wind generation project and transmission line on Henvey Inlet First Nation lands and other reserve and traditional territory.